eHealthAfrica/qgis-versioning/docs/functionality.rst

 |versioned_menu_png|

-On the left, the name of the database schema is shown.
+On the left, the name of the database working schema is shown.
 More specifically, the space-separated text items on the left identify four components :

 - name of database
-- name of schema
+- name of working schema
 - name of branch (initial branch has default name *trunk*)
 - revision number